igorline/slither_wiki/JSON-output.md

 }
 ```

-`check-initialization` and `check-initialization-v2` may contain four fields:
+`check-initialization` and `check-initialization-v2` may contain up to four fields:

 ```json
 {